General Relativity Contains the Standard Model

 The procedures for taking the derivatives with respect to the HD coordinates and integrating over $\theta$ and $\phi$ for Terms~(\ref{eq:4.2})--(\ref{eq:4.5}) are the same as those for Terms~(\ref{eq:5.2})--(\ref{eq:5.4a}) described in Sec.\,7.
-Considering only the $g_{\mu\nu}^{lm}$ with $l=1$ or 0, we arrive at the following result for these terms
+Considering only the first four terms in the expansion of $g_{\mu\nu}$ in terms of spherical harmonics, we arrive at the following result

 where we have considered only the $g_{00}^{\,\m\n}$ term in $\GG$ and only the $g_{\m\n}^{00}$ field in the factor of $\sqrt{g}\,$ in the differential volume element.